-The power supply can be applied through the micro USB type B or USB type C connector, also the 10 pin mini connector has the 3.3V supply.
-The USB will convert the 5 V form the AC power supply and supply 3.3V to the module.
+The power supply can be applied through the micro USB type B or USB type C connector, also the 10-pin mini connector has a 3.3V supply.
+The USB will convert the 5V from the AC power supply and supply 3.3V to the module.

-Find the below table for different power supply options.
+Find the table below for different power supply options.